Cyril Spear's Words of War

 - ‘Personal Items’ (1920, October 16) Nelson Evening Mail, p.4.

 Want to find out more about the Cyril Spear's Words of War ?
 View Further Sources here.

 Do you have a story about this subject?
 Find out how to add one here.

 Further sources - Cyril Spear's Words of War

 - Cyril Spear's journey to World War.
 Nelson Mail on Stuff:

 - Millward, P. (2016) Diaries of war - Cyril Spear.
 Journal of the Nelson and Marlborough Historical Societies, 8(2), 25-30

-- The World War I diary entries of Cyril Spear (2016, April 23) Retrieved from Stuff:
+- The World War I diary entries of Cyril Spear.
+Retrieved from Stuff:

-- Cyril’s biography and other images can be found on the Nelson Provincial Museum WWI portal:
+- Cyril’s diary and other images can be found on the Nelson Provincial Museum WWI portal:

 - Cyril Saunderson Spear on Cenotaph: